Turmeric Tea Vodka Cooler

 Turmeric is an orange root commonly used in Indian cuisine that is known for its anti-inflammatory properties.
 I like using it in cooking but I’m also quite familiar with it as a supplement.
 When dosed at therapeutic levels, the active form of turmeric, curcumin, can make a big difference for people suffering from inflammation.
 I’ve used it with patients undergoing cancer treatment and I’ve seen some success using it in autoimmune diseases, too.
 The only negative I can see is that it does thin the blood so if you’re at risk for undergoing surgery or other bleeding issues, you should use caution.
 Other than that, I’ve seen it bring out of range labs back to normal and help people really feel better.
 What a win from such a natural food!
 It also makes for a beautiful, soothing tea, the base of my Turmeric Tea Vodka Cooler.

 It would definitely be possible to make this cocktail in smaller batches including for “one”.
 A tea bag is brewed in 8 ounces of tea and a cocktail contains 2 ounces of liquor so I’d use those ratios as the base and then add a splash of lemonade for sweetness and serve over ice.
-Enjoy!

-- 48 ounces boiling water
+- 48 fluid ounces boiling water

-- 25 fluid ounces vodka (equivalent one standard sized bottle)
+- 25 fluid ounces vodka equivalent one standard sized bottle

 Ginger Hultin,MS, RD, CSO

 Thanks for visiting!
 If you’re like me: obsessed with eating, wine, going out and traveling, you’re in the right place.
 Champagne Nutrition® LLC is a Registered Dietitian-run concierge virtual practice helping clients look and feel better.
 On this blog, you’ll ﬁnd cocktails, mocktails, and plant-based recipes that are easy to make quickly at home and pack for leftovers on your adventures.